 NEC that do not start growing in the lungs are rare.
 In these cases not much is known about what the best possible treatments are.
 Thus treatment is tailored to give the most effective results for each individual person.
 This could be: an operation with or without extra radiotherapy or chemotherapy, or a combination of chemotherapy and radiotherapy

-NEC that do not primarily grow in the lungs are very rare and extremely malignant.
+NEC that does not primarily grow in the lungs are very rare and extremely malignant.
 It is thus of great importance to see a specialist who has knowledge and experience in the treatment of cancer.
-Pulmonologists (lung specialist) all have their own specialisms.
-It is advisable to find a pulmonologist who is specialized in the treatment of cancer.

 In hospitals where many NEC patients are treated, specialist nurses are present.
 You can easily approach them with all your questions.
 Specialist nurses can also give support and advice about symptoms such as pain, shortness of breath, insomnia and anxiety.